yNosGR/PythonProtocolGateway/README.md

 Originally from andiburger/growatt2mqtt, heavily modified to easily work with new and multiple protocols, configurable protocols, and added propper mqtt discovery / functionality to work with home assistant

+###Rebranding to InverterModBusToMQTT
+Sorry, better now than later.
+if you installed this when it was called growatt2mqtt-hotnoob, you'll need to reinstall if you want to update.

 # InverterModBusToMQTT

 InverterModBusToMQTT is a small python-based service which connects via usb to the Modbus Over Serial interface of your solar inverters and published the collected data on MQTT.
 The python service can be configured via a small config file.

 with the addition of other brands, this will need to be renamed eventually to something... maybe ModBusInverterToMQTT

 # Installation